-This HAPAS Certificate Product Sheet(1) is issued by the British Board of Agrément (BBA), supported by Highways England (HE) (acting on behalf of the Overseeing Organisations of the Department for Transport; Transport Scotland; the Welsh Assembly Government and the Department for Regional Development, Northern Ireland), the Association of Directors of Environment, Economy, Planning and Transport (ADEPT), the Local Government Technical Advisers Group and industry bodies.
+This HAPAS Certificate Product Sheet(1) is issued by the British Board of Agrément (BBA), supported by Highways England (HE) (acting on behalf of the Overseeing Organisations of the Department for Transport; Transport Scotland; the Welsh Government and the Department for Infrastructure, Northern Ireland), the Association of Directors of Environment, Economy, Planning and Transport (ADEPT), the Local Government Technical Advisers Group and industry bodies.
 HAPAS Certificates are normally each subject to a review every three years.

-(1) Hereinafter referred to as 'Certificate'.
+(1) Hereinafter referred to as 'Certificate'

-This Certificate relates to Hardipave, a grouted macadam surface course for use as an alternative to conventional bituminous and concrete surface courses on new or maintenance road construction where high rut resistance is required.
+This Certificate relates to Hardipave, a grouted macadam surface course for use as an alternative to conventional bituminous and concrete surface courses for new-build and road maintenance where high strength, rut resistance or fuel resistance are required.